Nancy Meckler: Early life and education

-Nancy Meckler was born and educated in the US, where she obtained a master's degree in Performance Theory and Criticism from NYU.
-She moved to London in 1968 where she became a founder member of Freehold Theatre Company (1968–72) which toured the UK with Antigone in a version by Peter Hulton and the company.
+Career

+Once in the UK, Meckler founded the Freehold Theatre Company (1968–72), which, while it did not last long, had a successful and recognized production of the play Antigone.
 In 1970, Antigone was sent by the British Council to represent the UK at BITEF and the Venice Biennale.
 The Freehold Theatre Company won the John Whiting Award for New Writing in 1970.

+Freehold Theatre Company disbanded after Meckler started her family, but she returned to theatre shortly after, becoming the associate director at Hampstead Theatre.
+During this time, Meckler struggled with the constraints of directing traditional scripted plays and the structure of British theatre, as her work in the past had been more creative and experimental.
+In 1984, having outgrown the Hampstead scene, Meckler and her husband, David Aukin, who she had been working with at Hampstead, relocated to Leicester Theatre in London.
+There, Meckler went on to direct the plays of authors such as Shakespeare and other traditional playwrights, but alongside that, she returned to her more experimental pursuits through freelance directing.

-Meckler was the first woman to direct at the Royal National Theatre, with Edward Albee's Who’s Afraid of Virginia Woolf? in 1981.
+Meckler was the first woman to direct at the Royal National Theatre, with Edward Albee's Who's Afraid of Virginia Woolf? in 1981.

-She was the artistic director of Shared Experience Theatre from 1988 to 2011.
+She was the artistic director of Shared Experience Theatre, a fringe theatre company in London, from 1988 to 2011.
+The company is known for its non-traditional approaches to theatre, namely their tendency to stage well known plays in a way that has not been done before.

 Meckler has directed 5 plays at the Royal Shakespeare Company as well as King Lear at Shakespeare's Globe.